Enzymii/fxxk_oj_submission/README.md

 There are several ways:

-1. The easiest way is to use the function `o_fxxk_xxxx` You just need to give the following parameters and waiting for result.
+1. The easiest way is to use the function `o_fxxk_xxxx` You just need to give the following parameters and to wait for result.
    - user_id
    - headers (for bzoj only)
    - password